ab0x90/writeups/irked/Irked_writeup.md

 ![](12.png)

-I tried running the script multiple times, something was going wrong with the http request in python, I was able to view the page being requested in the browser but through nc or the python script I would get a "400 Bad request" after failing with this multiple times, I moved on.
+I tried running the script multiple times, something was going wrong with the http request in python, I was able to view the page being requested in the browser but through curl or the python script I would get a "400 Bad request" after failing with this multiple times, I moved on.
 This might not be the route to go.
 One thing I did not try earlier was the unknown SUID binary viewuser, which gave a different output than before.

 ```sh
 djmardov@irked:/home$ viewuser